opiopan/pcb-tools-extension/README.md

     In order to fill closed shapes, ```DM_FILL``` has to be set to ```draw_mode``` property.
 In this mode, All object except closed shapes listed below are ignored.

     - circle
     - closed polyline
     - closed path which consists of lines and arcs

-    If a closed shape is completly included in other closed shape, The inner shape will be draw with reversed polality of container shape as above example image.<br>
+    If a closed shape is completely included in other closed shape, The inner shape will be draw with reversed polarity of container shape as above example image.<br>

     I assume there are two typical use cases for this mode.<br>
     One is to arrange logo design on silk layer.
 This is superior to other method generating raster image data since image data express as vector data.<br>